 We don't presume to know your circumstances.
 We do, however, know that even in thinking of an adoption for your child you are doing something beautiful and courageous.
 Thank you for considering us.

 We have been married for over ten years, and when we were engaged, we talked about the possibility of adopting.
 We knew that we were called to be parents and that children would be part of our life together.
 After being married for a few years and not conceiving on our own, we began the adoption process and were thrilled to welcome our daughter, Therese, into our family.
 She has turned our world upside down in the best possible way and has reinforced that we are being called to be mom and dad to more than one child.

 We have been planning for children.
 We bought and renovated our house with kids in mind.
 While Kirsten had a successful career in the non-profit sector, she intentionally scaled back her responsibilities before Therese came along, and is now happily at home full-time taking care of her.
+With Therese entering full-day Kindergarten, Kirsten is looking forward to the freedom and opportunity to be home again with another child.
 Drew's job as a teacher, along with his school's particularly supportive environment, provides him the freedom to be the dad children deserve.
 Our home is one where we eat dinner together, childhood interests are nurtured, we go to Church on Sundays, and bedtime stories are read.

 Along with us, all of our family and friends are elated that we are pursuing adoption again.
 Therese can't wait to be a big sister.
 Your child will be embraced by myriad cousins.
 There will be doting grandparents, plenty of playmates, and aunts and uncles vying for the chance to spend time with their new niece or nephew.